 The spectral creatures were preparing me.
 I understood this after a few days in their company.
-My veins turning to ice was in fact its shadow or a sense of its being.
-It felt how the void should feel if one were to travel through it or even dwell there.
-It infiltrated my blood and very being.
+My veins turning to ice was in fact its shadow or a sense of being.
+It felt how the void should feel if one were to travel through or even dwell there.
+It infiltrated my blood and soul.

 I felt too tight in my skin, as if I were being stretched from within, ready to break free.